flutter/packages/packages/pigeon/README.md

 ### Flutter calling into iOS steps

-1) Add the generated Objective-C code to your Xcode project for compilation (e.g. `ios/Runner.xcworkspace` or `.podspec`).
+1) Add the generated Objective-C or Swift code to your Xcode project for compilation (e.g. `ios/Runner.xcworkspace` or `.podspec`).
 1) Implement the generated iOS protocol for handling the calls on iOS, set it up as the handler for the messages.

+**Note:** Swift code generation for iOS is experimental while we get more usage and add more testing.
+Not all features may be supported.

 ### Flutter calling into Android Steps

-1) Add the generated Java code to your `./android/app/src/main/java` directory for compilation.
+1) Add the generated Java or Kotlin code to your `./android/app/src/main/java` directory for compilation.
-1) Implement the generated Java interface for handling the calls on Android, set it up as the handler for the messages.
+1) Implement the generated Java or Kotlin interface for handling the calls on Android, set it up as the handler for the messages.

+**Note:** Kotlin code generation for Android is experimental while we get more usage and add more testing and works just with Flutter 3.3.0 or later.
+Not all features may be supported.

 ### Flutter calling into Windows Steps